KathiSa/climateindoorsimulation/Endpoints.md

 ## GET Overview

-Overview of all initiated simulations
+Overview of all initiated simulations in the database.

 URL: http://localhost:5000/simulation/overview